Profile updated 9/12/23

-Going back in time and out of central London, Henry VIII's 500-year old Tudor palace at Hampton Court never fails to delight.
-Windsor Castle is an unforgettable royal location that also hosted the weddings this year of Prince Harry and Megan Markle and Princess Eugenie and Jack Brooksbank.
+Going back in time and farther out of central London, Henry VIII's 500-year old Tudor palace at Hampton Court never fails to delight.
+Windsor Castle is the home of the King and has hosted major royal events including recent funerals and weddings viewed by millions around the world.
 Stonehenge, Salisbury and Bath are impressive 'must see' sights.
-Oxford's Bodleian library and the Ashmolean Museum and a selection of colleges are worth including on your visit to this beautiful university town, as well as nearby Blenheim Palace and Winston Churchill's burial place at Bladon.
-I'd be delighted to take you around any or all of these.
+Oxford's Bodleian Library, the Ashmolean Museum and a selection of colleges are worth including on your visit to this beautiful university town, as well as taking in Blenheim Palace and Winston Churchill's burial place at Bladon.
+I'd be delighted to show you around.